International Solid Waste Association: Development networks and programmes

 The ISWA development programme was created to fund educational and training programmes in the field of waste management as well as sustain a transfer of knowledge to developing countries and economies in transition.
 The IDP is a World Summit on Sustainable Development Type II Partnership endorsed by the United Nations Environment Programme and is financed by voluntary donations from ISWA members, as well as third-party sponsors.

 Publications

 ISWA publications include journals (Waste Management & Research), newsmagazine (Waste Management World), several position and policy papers, key issue papers and various reports from working groups.

 Education and training

-ISWA carries out several ad hoc training courses and workshops around the world through its various working groups and in cooperation with other entities.
-More recently it has launched the International Solid Waste Manager Certification Programme.
-This programme is designed to provide an internationally recognized certification for individual professional waste managers based on their academic achievements and their practical work experience.
+ISWA organizes training courses and workshops worldwide through its working groups and in cooperation with other organizations.
+It has also launched the International Solid Waste Manager Certification Programme, which provides certification for waste management professionals based on academic qualifications and practical experience.